 These characteristics make these cats fit for almost any type of home.
-They are best suited for owners who are looking for a relaxed cat with which they can develop a close relationship.
+However, they are best suited for owners looking for a relaxed cat with which they can develop a close relationship.

 Do You Want an Indoor or Outdoor Cat?

 One of the big things about Ragdoll cats is that they are bred to be indoor-only cats.
-In fact, many Ragdoll breeders make adopters sign contracts saying they won’t let their cats outside.
+Many Ragdoll breeders make adopters sign contracts saying they won’t let their cats outside.

-As with many decisions, the decision to let your Ragdoll outside is a subjective one, but it would definitely have to be an intentional effort to let them outside without losing them.
-If you're dead-set on having an outdoor cat, Ragdoll cats might not be for you.
-More great information on the topic here, Can Ragdolls cats go outside?
+As with many decisions, the decision to let your Ragdoll outside is a subjective one.
+Still, letting them outside without losing them would have to be intentional.
+So if you’re still deciding whether to have an outdoor cat, Ragdoll cats might not be for you.
+More great information on the topic here- Can Ragdolls cats go outside?

 Do You Have Other Pets?

-If you have other cats, you might be asking yourself how it will work out to bring your new cat into your family.
-Introducing a new cat in the household is a complex process in itself, but with Ragdolls, it should be at least a little bit easier because they are docile and sociable.
-If introduced properly, Raggies should get along well with other cats.
+How will bringing your new cat into your family work if you have other cats?
+Introducing a new cat into the household is a complex process.
+Still, it should be easier with Ragdolls because they are docile and friendly.
+If introduced correctly, Raggies should get along well with other cats.

 If you have a dog, that can be worked out as well.
-Ragdolls are actually some of the few cat breeds that get along with cat-friendly dogs.
-It is highly recommended that at least one of the animals be of younger age, that they are introduced gradually and kept under constant surveillance, at least at first, but getting a Raggie to befriend a dog is certainly possible.
+Ragdolls are some of the few cat breeds that get along with cat-friendly dogs.
+It is highly recommended that at least one of the animals be of younger age and introduced gradually and kept under constant surveillance, at least at first, but getting a Raggie to befriend a dog is undoubtedly possible.

 Do You Have Children?

-When you are looking into whether a pet would be a good addition to your family, it is very important to check whether the breed you're seeking out is friendly to children.
+When looking into whether a pet would be an excellent addition to your family, you must check whether the breed you seek is friendly to children.

 Ragdoll cats are some of the best felines for families with children because of their floppy, laid-back personalities.
 These cats are often patient enough to interact with children and are not known to become violent with them.
-However, each kitty is a living, breathing soul with its own personality, and no article can definitively say how a Ragdoll kitty you bring home will perform in your home.
+However, each kitty is a living, breathing soul with a personality.
+No article can definitively say how a Ragdoll kitty you bring home will perform in your home.

 Are You Okay With the Process of Adopting a Ragdoll Cat?

-If you are looking for a Ragdoll cat, it is probably best to buy either a rescue Ragdoll (a Ragdoll that has been abandoned or needs to be adopted because a family is moving out of the country, or various other reasons), or a retired breeder (these purebred cats range in age from 3 to 8 years old and they are cats that breeders have used to breed.)
+Suppose you are looking for a Ragdoll cat.
+In that case, it is probably best to buy either a rescue Ragdoll (a Ragdoll that has been abandoned or needs to be adopted because a family is moving out of the country or for various other reasons) or a retired breeder (these purebred cats range in age from 3 to 8 years old and they are cats that breeders have used to breed.)
 However, you can also get Ragdoll cats from breeders.

 There are a lot of different levels of Ragdoll cats: